Template Expressions

 {{nodes.transform_1.output}} // Transform resultLoop Context

-Inside a Loop node's body, access iteration data:
+Inside a Loop node’s body:

 {{loop.item}} // Current item being iterated